 In short, it’s never too late to start exercising to preserve bone density, and once you do, it’s not something you ever want to stop.

 How Exercise Strengthens Bones

-In order for exercise to affect bone density, it needs to be high impact and weight bearing.
-That’s why activities like running, basketball, volleyball, gymnastics, soccer, tennis, weightlifting, and high intensity interval training can have a profound effect on bone formation—they increase the load on your bones, forcing them to adapt so that they can better tolerate the strain imposed by those activities.
-It’s also why activities like walking, swimming, and stationary cycling (AKA “spinning”), while effective for weight loss and improving cardiovascular fitness, have minimal impact on bone health.
-Being non-weight bearing, they don’t increase the load on your bones, and thus don’t provide enough stress to cause an uptick in remodeling.
+For exercise to affect bone density, it needs to be high impact and weight bearing.
+That’s why activities like running, basketball, volleyball, gymnastics, soccer, tennis, weightlifting, and high-intensity interval training (HIIT) can have a profound effect on bone formation — they increase the load on your bones, forcing them to adapt so that they can better tolerate the strain imposed by those activities.
+It’s also why activities like walking, swimming, and stationary cycling (aka “spinning”), while effective for weight loss and improving cardiovascular fitness, have minimal impact on bone health.
+Being non-weight-bearing, they don’t increase the load on your bones, and thus don’t provide enough stress to cause an uptick in remodeling.

 When you lift a weight, stretch a resistance band, jump (and land) repeatedly, or pound the pavement, you create a compressive force that causes fluid to flow within your bone tissue.
 Cells called osteocytes detect that flow, and trigger an increase in bone formation as a result.
 “The degree of flow is proportional to the strain imposed by the exercise,” says Stiles.
 The greater the strain, the greater the exercise’s potential impact on bone remodeling.